dizidio/anpr_keras/README.md

 # License Plate Recognition with Keras

-This is a port of Matthew Earl's [work](https://github.com/matthewearl/deep-anpr) to Keras, allowing easier experimentation of new architectures and quick change in training methods.
+This is a port of Matthew Earl's [ANPR work](https://github.com/matthewearl/deep-anpr) to Keras, allowing easier experimentation with new architectures and training methods.

 ## Getting Started